netbox-community/netbox-plugin-tutorial/tutorial/step02-models.md

 <RestrictedQuerySet [<AccessListRule: MyACL1: Rule 10>, <AccessListRule: MyACL1: Rule 20>]>
 ```

 Excellent!
 We can now create access lists and rules in the database.
-The next few steps will work on expsoing this functionality in the NetBox user interface.
+The next few steps will work on exposing this functionality in the NetBox user interface.

 <div align="center">